anmolgkv/sfdx-labelizer/README.md

 ## Extension Settings
 This extension contributes the following settings:

-* `sfdx-labelizer.labelPath`: "Path to custom label file"
+* `labelizer.labelPath`: "Path to custom label file"